 The birth of Egypt

-Solar eclipses are highly significant conjunctions!
+Solar eclipses are significant conjunctions.

 But was there such a conjunction?
 Finding a solar eclipse on the vernal equinox is one thing, but we also needed a point of reference outside the solar system.
 If we accept Thotmoses IV’s Dream Stele that the Sphinx was built upon the “Holy Place of Zep Tepi” then the Hermetic phrase “as above, so below” gives us a clue that a star alignment once marked the start of the Royal Calendar.